 Emus were everywhere when we drove around South Australia.

-There are tours to see the crocodiles in Kakadu National Park (Northern Territory), in the Daintree Forest (Port Douglas) or in Proserpine near the Whitsundays.
+There are tours to see crocodiles in Kakadu National Park (Northern Territory), in the Daintree Forest (Far North Queensland) or in Proserpine near the Whitsundays.
 You can also see some while kayaking in Katherine Gorge (Northern Territory).

 Less known but nonetheless magical, rare Australian glow worms can be found in the stunning Natural Bridge Cave in Springbrook National Park, not far from Brisbane and the Gold Coast.